mirayatech/NinjaSketch/README.md

 An Excalidraw clone with React and TypeScript.
 Rough.js is used for the sketchy, hand-drawn style.

+I built the side project for learning purposes.
 The app is not responsive.
 I mainly focused on the functionalities since I already have plenty of projects that are responsive.

-I built it for the purpose of learning

 ## 📦 Technologies